The Running Man (2025 film): Plot

-Runner Jenni Laughlin is killed, leaving Ben as the sole remaining contestant, while his survival has earned the support of the poor and working class.
-Bradley sends Ben to Derry, Maine to meet fellow activist Elton Parrakis, who prepares to lead Ben to a bunker for the remainder of his run.
-Ben stops Elton's mother from alerting the authorities, but Elton does so anyway, dispatching them with booby traps to avenge his father.
-Ben and Elton flee in a buggy filled with explosives, but McCone kills Elton.
-Ben crashes the buggy into another Hunter on a bridge and escapes into the river below.
+Bradley sends Ben to Derry, Maine to meet Elton Parrakis, a fellow activist who prepares to lead Ben to a bunker for the remainder of his run.
+Ben stops Elton's mother from alerting the authorities, but Elton, whose police officer father was killed by corrupt co-workers, does so anyway.
+He dispatches them with boobytraps, then flees with Ben in a buggy.
+McCone kills Elton, while Ben crashes the buggy into another Hunter on a bridge and escapes into the river below.
+Jenni is killed, leaving Ben as the sole remaining contestant, while his survival has earned the support of the poor and working class.

 Traveling north, Ben discovers that a land development has paved over the bunker.
 Escaping surveillance drones, he commandeers a passing car and takes the wealthy driver, Amelia Williams, hostage.
 Amelia realizes the truth about the Network's propaganda after seeing televised deepfakes of herself and agrees to help Ben.
 Reaching an airfield, they take off in a jet to Canada, guarded by McCone.
-Killian calls to offer Ben his own show as the Network's newest hunter if he kills McCone and the remaining hunters, broadcasting footage of them murdering Sheila and Cathy to drum up support for Ben.
+Killian calls to offer Ben his own show as the Network's newest hunter if he kills McCone and the remaining hunters, broadcasting footage of them murdering Ben's wife and child to drum up support for Ben.

-Ben kills the hunters posing as the flight crew, and McCone reveals himself as a former runner who took Killian's deal after nearly winning the first season.
-Killing McCone, Ben sends Amelia to safety with a parachute and Elton's revolutionary pamphlets.
+Enraged, Ben kills the hunters posing as the flight crew, and McCone reveals himself as a former runner who took Killian's deal after nearly winning the first season.
+After killing McCone, Ben sends Amelia to safety with a parachute and Elton's revolutionary pamphlets.
 Killian gives Ben the chance to accept his new show on live TV, but Ben instead pleads for viewers to hunt down Killian and his fellow executives.
 The Network redirects the jet to their headquarters, airing a deepfake of Ben threatening to crash into the building, and the plane is shot down.

-Sometime later, Amelia recovers the plane's black box and leaks the uncensored recordings, turning the public against the Network.
+Sometime later, Bradley posts a video disputing the network's story, revealing that the plane's black box was recovered with an unaltered recording of Ben's conversations with Killian, inciting a rebellion against the network.
 Ben, who survived due to the plane's auto-eject function, has become the face of the revolution and reunites with his family, whose deaths were faked by Killian.
-As the next season of The Running Man begins, host Bobby Thompson senses the audience's hostility and quits, leaving Killian to host the show.
-A riot breaks out, and Ben emerges from the crowd and shoots Killian.
+As the next season of The Running Man begins, Bobby senses the audience's hostility and quits, leaving Killian to host.
+As a riot breaks out, Ben emerges from the crowd and shoots Killian.